subhanbakh/subhanbakh/README.md

 ## Hi there 👋
-I'm Subhan Bakh, a freelance design engineer based in Azerbaijan.
+I'm Subhan Bakh, a freelance design engineer from Azerbaijan, currently based in Montenegro.

 Some of the tech I love working with:
 - HTML, CSS, JavaScript, TypeScript